hallstromsimon/https---github.com-hallstromsimon-SatCompany/README.md

 SatSweden
 By Simon.
 Hällström

-This is a Satcome system for NASA Space Apps 2017 Sweden on the challenge 1D 2D 3D Go!
+This is a Satcom system for NASA Space Apps 2017 Sweden on the challenge 1D 2D 3D Go!

 To Run you need to put the files on a server to work.